sebswU/aeneas/README.md

 the ceiling or one of the walls.
 Both RPis will be connected via VPC to Amazon AWS S3 buckets.

+# Setup (Work in progress, may change)
+First, fork and clone repo on your Raspberry Pi (3B+).
+Second, go to your repo directory and then run `python3 -m venv .` in terminal.
+This creates your virtual environment since RPi cannot download externally managed packages through pip.

 # The five stages of grief
 * face detection